 Where Batchedi,t is a dummy variable equal to one if patient i had their imaging tests batch ordered on the encounter on date t.
 Covariates include year-month, Xym, to control for time and seasonal variation in batching, such as hospital-specific policies (e.g., initiatives to eliminate excess testing) or seasonality in ED visits.
 We also control for shift-level variations that include physician scheduling and patient arrival with day-of-week and time-of-day covariates, Xdt.
-Chief complaint by severity, Xcomplaintseverity, is also included to increase precision.
-As stated earlier, these controls are required for our quasi-random assignment assumption.
-We use this model to produce a predicted probability of batching occurring for each patient encounter.
+Chief complaint by severity, Xcomplaint × severity, as well as several other patient-level characteristics such as hypotension, tachycardia, tachypnea, and fever, are included to increase precision and account for variation in patient acuity and clinical presentation.
+As stated earlier, these controls are more than required for the patient-to-physician assignment to be deemed as good as random.
+We use this model to produce predicted probabilities of batching occurring for each patient encounter on the test sets.
+We report an out-of-sample AUC of 0.75 (Appendix Figure 2A).

 For physician j serving patient i, we then compute the leave-one-out average of PBatchedi,t for each physician j by excluding the current patient i from the calculation and including all other patients served by physician j during the study period.
-This measure effectively eliminates the mechanical bias resulting from patient i's own case influencing the physician's batch tendency score and captures the physician's general likelihood of batching imaging tests across a wide range of cases14,15.
+This measure eliminates the mechanical bias resulting from patient i's own case influencing the physician's batch tendency score and captures the physician's general likelihood of batching imaging tests across a wide range of cases14,15.

 After calculating each physician's average leave-one-out batch tendency, we center and standardize it into a uniform scale, facilitating more straightforward interpretation and comparison across physicians.
-Appendix Figure 1A shows that batch tendency predicts batch ordering during a specific patient encounter even though it is entirely independent of that patient encounter.
-By considering batch tendency as a proxy measure for batching itself, we address the problem of endogeneity16.
+Appendix Figure 2A shows that batch tendency predicts batch ordering during a specific patient encounter even though it is entirely independent of that patient encounter.
+Thepat batch tendency variable is constructed to reflect physician j's underlying tendency to batch at patient i's encounter and is independent of all patient i's characteristics.
+Since the decision to batch order many tests could be related to patient i's presenting condition, by considering batch tendency as a proxy measure for batching itself, we address the problem of endogeneity16.

 All statistical analyses were performed using R (version 4.3.2).
 All multivariable linear regression models control for calendar month and time-of-day fixed effects, which is necessary to achieve quasi-random assignment.
-We additionally control for patient chief complaint and severity, an indicator for whether any laboratory tests were ordered for the patient, and hospital occupancy measured at the time of patient arrival to improve precision.
+We additionally control for patient chief complaint and severity, hypotension, tachycardia, tachypnea, and fever at the time of triage, an indicator for whether any laboratory tests were ordered for the patient, and a hospital occupancy measured at the time of patient arrival to improve precision.
 We use robust standard errors clustered at the physician level.

-We evaluate the influence of physicians' batch ordering tendency on three patient-level dependent variables: length of stay (LOS), 72-hour return with admission, and the number of distinct imaging tests ordered.
+We evaluate the influence of physicians' batch ordering tendency on three patient-level dependent variables: LOS, 72-hour return with admission, and the number of distinct imaging tests ordered.
 Additional subgroup analyses explore whether the effect of batching varies across different patient acuities and complaints.
 Because our data regarding 72-hour returns are limited to returns to the same ED, we expect that the magnitude of our estimate is biased towards the null.

-Data Manipulation
+Data Transformation